xiroV/docs/documentation/jsl/Time.md

     .format?: string
     .language?: string
 }</pre>
-<span class="opdoc"><p>The format node express the string format input Timestamp value (root value using the <a href="https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html"> Java DateFormat</a> pattern.
-If the node <b>format</b>  is not defined the standard used format is "dd/MM/yyyy"   </p>
+<span class="opdoc"><p>The format node express the string format input Timestamp value (root value) using the <a href="https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html"> Java DateFormat</a> pattern.
+If the node <b>format</b>  is not defined the standard used format is "dd/MM/yyyy kk:mm:ss"   </p>
 <p>The operatiation will return the differance between date1 and date2 </p></span>

 <a name="CurrentDateTimeRequestType"></a><h3 id="CurrentDateTimeRequestType">CurrentDateTimeRequestType</h3>